Concealed Handgun Permit Frequently Asked Questions

 Question: My permit expired more than 6 months ago.
 Can I still renew it?

 Answer: No. You only have up to 6 months past the expiration date to renew it.
-After that it is permanently expired.
-If it is expired but not past 6 months you may renew it but you will be assessed a $15.00 late fee in addition to the renewal fees.
+After that it is permanently expired, and you must apply for a new CHP.
+You can find the requirements for a new permit applicant on our website.
+If your permit has expired, but not past 6 months you may renew it but you will be assessed a $15.00 late fee in addition to the renewal fees.

 5. Out of State Permits: